NoahFontaine/mydiabby-client/README.md

 client = MyDiabbyClient(f"{username}", f"{password}")
 ```

 Docstrings are written in the source code to help you find the relevant methods.
-For the moment, the 2 most relevant are `client.get_account()` to get all the relevant account information and `client.get_data()` to access all the pump and CGM data that has been uploaded to MyDiabby.
+For the moment, the 2 most relevant are `client.get_account_info()` to get all the relevant account information and `client.get_pump_data()` to access all the pump and CGM data that has been uploaded to MyDiabby.